MCZbase/MCZbase/documentation/README.md

 Use html semantic tags instead of role properties whenever possible.

 Every coldfusion page that includes /shared/\_header.cfm MUST have one and only one <main> tag, and this tag MUST have the id of content. <main id=”content”> identifies the main content when it is an edit page and there is only one main content.
 The id=”content” MUST be provided in every page used to support the link, which is always present in the header to the “skip to main content”.
+A section MUST NOT declare a role="main".

 See accessibility and style section of this document for addition guidance.